lola-tech/graphql-kimera/packages/graphql-kimera-docs/docs/tutorial-fields-with-args.md

 > **Important Note**
 >
-> Mirage doesn't actually link the `city` field to an object in the `cities` list.
+> Kimera doesn't actually link the `city` field to an object in the `cities` list.
 All it does is that when it generates a persona, it will generate another city with a shape that respects the one set in the Scenario.
 Internally, the object that you see as part of the `cities` list result, and the ones set as `city` fields on `Persona`s, have different references.
 >
 > Understanding this is important when working with mutations, because as a consequence, in some situations we might need to update separate objects in the `Query` tree even though they might seem the same from an UI point of view.
 >